 As most moms know, sharing a house with children involves a constant struggle to keep their many things from overtaking the house.
 “Who knew babies came with so much stuff!” my husband used to say.
 It’s true, the gear, the toys, the tiny clothes… It takes up a lot of space!

-It doesn’t stop once they start walking and talking either!
+This struggle doesn’t stop once they start walking and talking either!
 As crafty mamas know, sharing your creative space with kids can present some unique challenges.
-However, sharing the space where you imagine and create can be very rewarding if you take advantage of these awesome tips:
+Sharing the space where you imagine and create can be very rewarding if you take advantage of these 4 tips.

-So if you’re feeling a little overwhelmed about the prospect of sharing your creative space with children, remember that with planning and preparation you can do more than just make it work.
+Remember, if you’re feeling a little overwhelmed about the prospect of sharing your creative space with children, planning, and preparation you can do more than just make it work.
 You can work together with your children to create something truly special.
 In the end, your space might even become the heart of your home.

 What do you think?
 Leave a comment and give us your take on sharing your creative space with little kids.